Ways to Reduce Electrical Energy Consumption at Home

 Inductive loads introduce reactive power.
 Power is divided into two parts: true power and reactive power.

-While true power is power that makes our appliances work, reactive power is power that does not do any work for us but is included in the power.
+While true power is the power that makes our appliances work, reactive power does not do any work for us but is included in the total power.

 By keeping inductive loads to a minimum or powering them at different times, you can reduce reactive power.